2011 Egyptian revolution: Police brutality

-According to a U.S. Embassy report, police brutality has been widespread in Egypt.
+According to a US Embassy report, police brutality had been widespread in Egypt.
 In the five years before the revolution, the Mubarak regime denied the existence of torture or abuse by police.
 However, claims by domestic and international groups provided cellphone videos or first-hand accounts of hundreds of cases of police brutality.
-According to the 2009 Human Rights Report from the U.S. State Department, "Domestic and international human rights groups reported that the Ministry of Interior (MOI) State Security Investigative Service (SSIS), police, and other government entities continued to employ torture to extract information or force confessions.
+According to the 2009 Human Rights Report from the US State Department, "Domestic and international human rights groups reported that the Ministry of Interior (MOI) State Security Investigative Service (SSIS), police, and other government entities continued to employ torture to extract information or force confessions.
 The Egyptian Organization for Human Rights documented 30 cases of torture during the year 2009.
 In numerous trials defendants alleged that police tortured them during questioning.
 During the year activists and observers circulated some amateur cellphone videos documenting the alleged abuse of citizens by security officials.
 For example, on 8 February, a blogger posted a video of two police officers, identified by their first names and last initials, sodomizing a bound naked man named Ahmed Abdel Fattah Ali with a bottle.
 On 12 August, the same blogger posted two videos of alleged police torture of a man in a Port Said police station by the head of investigations, Mohammed Abu Ghazala.
 There was no indication that the government investigated either case."

-The deployment of Baltageya (بلطجية)—plainclothes police—by the NDP has been a hallmark of the Mubarak government.
-The Egyptian Organisation for Human Rights has documented 567 cases of torture, including 167 deaths, by police from 1993 to 2007.
-Excessive force was often used by law-enforcement agencies against popular uprisings.
-On 6 June 2010 Khaled Mohamed Saeed died under disputed circumstances in the Sidi Gaber area of Alexandria, with witnesses testifying that he was beaten to death by police – an event which galvanized Egyptians around the issue of police brutality.
+The deployment of Baltageya (بلطجية)—plainclothes agitators—by the NDP was a hallmark of the Mubarak government.
+The Egyptian Organisation for Human Rights documented 567 cases of torture, including 167 deaths, by police from 1993 to 2007.
+Excessive force was often used by law enforcement agencies against popular uprisings.

+On 6 June 2010, a twenty-eight-year-old Egyptian, Khaled Mohamed Saeed, died under disputed circumstances in the Sidi Gaber area of Alexandria, with witnesses testifying that he was beaten to death by police – an event which galvanised Egyptians around the issue of police brutality.
 Authorities stated that Khaled died choking on hashish while being chased by police officers.
-However, pictures of Khaled's disfigured corpse from the morgue showed signs of torture.
+Pictures which were released of Khaled's disfigured corpse from the morgue showed signs of torture.
 A Facebook page, "We are all Khaled Said", helped attract nationwide attention to the case.
 Mohamed ElBaradei, former head of the International Atomic Energy Agency, led a 2010 rally in Alexandria against police abuse, and visited Saeed's family to offer condolences.

 During the January–February 2011 protests, police brutality was common.
 Jack Shenker, a reporter for The Guardian, was arrested during the Cairo protests on 26 January.
 He witnessed fellow Egyptian protesters being tortured, assaulted, and taken to undisclosed locations by police officers.
 Shenker and other detainees were released after covert intervention by Ayman Nour, the father of a fellow detainee.